NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 Autonomous Mobile Robots: What Do I Need to Know to Design One?

 In patient facing cobots, local stop authority is a human-factors requirement at the point of service.
 Collision sensing, force limiting, and safety-rated stop functions reduce risk, but they do not eliminate the need for a direct, local E-Stop.
-Because the operator station is the care zone, the E-Stop must live in that same visual and physical field, with zero search time and no dependence on a pendant.
+Because the operator station is the care zone, the E-Stop button must live in that same visual and physical field, with zero search time and no dependence on a pendant.

 Control Stack Evolution